Bastion de la Luna

 LOCATION, SOIL, CLIMATE: Rías Baixas is tucked into the green rolling hills of the northwest corner of Spain, just above Portugal, hugging the deep blue Atlantic coastline.
 It is a breathtaking region overall, and the sub-region of Val do Salnes, the birthplace of Albariño, is no exception.
 Within the five unique subzones that fall under the D.O.
 Rías Baixas , Val do Salnes’ prime location is the coolest and most fertile area of the D.O. on the Atlantic coast of Spain.
 In fact, there is more Albariño vines planted there than any of the other four sub-regions sharing its Rías Baixas name.
 The soil here is pure granite with top layers of rocks and alluvial soil, perfect for the fresh, Albariño expression.
 With average temperatures of approximately 60F (16C) between April and October, Rías Baixas is also one of the rainiest areas in Spain with median annual rain falling 63inches (1600mm).
 This can often cause difficulties in reaching optimum sugar levels during the last few, very vital, weeks before harvest, often resulting in vintage variation.

-TASTING NOTES: It's an Atlantic red with the spicy, black pepper nose of the Caíño and a wild character of herbs and flowers.
+TASTING NOTES: This is an Atlantic red with the spicy, black pepper nose, typical of Caiño, and a wild character of herbs and flowers.
 The palate is medium-bodied with supple tannins, a silky, fine texture and great freshness, long and really tasty finish with a salty note.

 All photos: Friederike Paetzold